4 × 100 metres relay

 The women's world record stands at 40.82 seconds, set by the United States in 2012 at the London Olympics.
-The fastest anchor leg run by a woman was run by Christine Arron of France, timed unofficially at 9.67s.
+The fastest anchor leg run by a woman was run by Christine Arron of France, timed unofficially at 9.67 s.

 According to the IAAF rules, world records in relays can only be set if all team members have the same nationality.